barath/process/README.md

 1. One or more initiatives that will be actively pursued and tracked in regular panel sessions to advance the stated purpose
 1. Demonstrable support of at least five prospective participants

 The panel proposal can be revised until at least one member of the Editorial Team endorses the proposal.
-Submissions that fail to receive endorsement may be removed by Solid Administrators after six months.
+Submissions that fail to receive endorsement may be removed by Solid Administrators after 3 months.

 Any Editor endorsing a panel is expected to attend the panel regularly, and to provide the panel insight on specification priorities and support the work of the panel.